bjornmeansbear/ccfaad/union.md

 - can we cut the fence down and just connect this stuff together.
 - Bikemore (what DOT guy has overlap) should I connect more with them too?

+---

+It is really wide!
+Oh! use the apple measure app to get a rough idea?

+So, what to do with the old asphalt? can it be used to create a sort of "terrace"? is it safe to do that to help control, slow the water and collect "pools" to have mini-wetlands all over the place?